Azure/webapps-deploy/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains GitHub Action for [Azure WebApp](https://github.com/Azure/webapps-deploy/blob/master/action.yml) to deploy to an Azure WebApp (Windows or Linux) or a containerized web app.
+This repository contains GitHub Action for Azure WebApp to deploy to an Azure WebApp (Windows or Linux).
 Supports deploying *.jar, *.war, *.zip or a folder.

 You can also use this Github Action to deploy your customized image into an Azure Webapps container.